 Heading west from Lillooet will take you on the paved road along Carpenter Lake to the settlement of Gold Bridge.
 When I drove the road for the first time, it wasn’t paved and it turned into an adventure drive.
 I had to stop a couple of times and take a deep breath before I could continue.
 Cliffs were hanging overhead and the gravel road was narrow with lots of potholes.

-I have been back a few time since then.
-Once I knew what to expect, and the improvements they the drive actually was beautiful.
+I have been back a few times since then.
+Once I knew what to expect, the drive actually was beautiful.

-Gold Bridge was once the centre of richest gold producing area in British Columbia.
+Gold Bridge was once the centre of the richest gold-producing area in British Columbia.
 Today, people come for the great outdoors.
 It’s an excellent place for fishing and wildlife viewing and snowmobiling and backcountry skiing in winter.

 Highway 20 – Chilcotin Freedom Highway

 Driving the road non-stop will take you about six hours.
 Plan for a few days to drive it to have time to explore the area.
 The road has been steadily improved and more than 90 % is paved.
-Drive slow and enjoy the view.
-Driving down from Heckman’s Pass to the valley is a 1525 m decent and you come down to nearly at sea level
+Drive slowly and enjoy the view.
+Driving down from Heckman’s Pass to the valley is a 1525 m descent and you come down to nearly sea level

 Make sure to have a detailed backcountry map with you for off-Highway 20 travel.

 The road west from Williams Lake to Bella Coola on the coast will take you to many small communities worth exploring.
 Shortly after Williams Lake at Sheep Creek Bridge, you will get spectacular views of the Fraser River.

 46 km west of Williams Lake is Riske Creek, the site of the earliest established ranches in the area.